 With a badly drafted lease you could find that the extent of premises you thought you owned is rather quite unclear.

 The first step is to look at what the lease says it demises.
 Generally, a lease should demise all the self-contained flat and go on to include items such as ‘the roof’ or the ‘roof space’ and the ‘air space’ above.
 If no such inclusion is made then it is wishful thinking to suggest that the roof and airspace is included, even if certain items are included within brackets and seem not to be exhaustive.

-In H Waites Ltd -v- Hambledon Court Ltd leaseholders owning flats and garages successfully argued that the roof and airspaces above the garage blocks was included in the property let to them under their leases, and cannot be let to a developer with a view to converting it into new flats
+In H Waites Ltd -v- Hambledon Court Ltd leaseholders owning flats and garages successfully argued that the roof and airspace above the garage blocks was included in the property granted to them under their leases, and was not reserved to a developer with a view to converting it into new flats.

 A freeholder of a block of flats and two garage blocks granted a lease of the airspace above the two garage blocks to a developer so he could build a flat over each block.
 The owners of the flats in the block objected on grounds their leases gave them ownership of parts of the land required for the development.
 The developer applied to block their challenge.